AKSW/docs.ontowiki.net/ontowiki/How-to-test.md

 sidebar: ontowiki_sidebar
 permalink: /ontowiki_How-to-test/
 ---
 Make sure that you have a runnable test environment.
-Please check [Setup an OntoWiki Test Environment](ontowiki_PHPUnit)!
+Please check [Setup an OntoWiki Test Environment](http://docs.ontowiki.net/ontowiki_PHPUnit/)!
+Furthermore you should test your new files, extension, correction with [PHP codesniffer](http://docs.ontowiki.net/ontowiki_PHPCodeSniffer/) prior to making a pull request etc.

 ## Folder structure

 ## Extension test cases

-Each extension can be tested automatically when you execute `make test-extensions`.
+All extensions can be tested automatically when you execute `make test-extensions`.

 ### Bootstrap